ceguez/e-commerce-website/README.md

 ## Development In progress
   - Replacing Redux (current state management) with Apollo to enable managing data with GraphQL.
-  - Defining new requirements based on client's feedback.

 ## Pictures of Demo